mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

       database, and write the data into cloud storage (for example, Amazon S3)

 ## deployment
+* Deployment modes
+    * Because the cluster man‐
+      ager is agnostic to where it runs (as long as it can manage Spark’s executors and fulfill resource requests), Spark can be deployed in some of the most popular envi‐ ronments—such as Apache Hadoop YARN and Kubernetes—and can operate in dif‐ ferent modes
+    * Mode: Local
+        * Spark driver: Runs on a single JVM, like a laptop or single node
+        * Spark executor: Runs on the same JVM as the driver
+        * Cluster manager: Runs on the same host
+    * Mode: Kubernetes
+        * Spark driver: Runs in a Kubernetes pod
+        * Spark executor: Each worker runs within its own pod
+        * Cluster manager: Kubernetes Master
 * The following is a nonexhaustive list of the main resource managers:
     * The built-in Spark resource manager
     * YARN